|Lincoln walked through this doorway to visit with Confederate and Union wounded.|

 The stone front steps leading into the early-19th century farmhouse are mostly gone, replaced by cinder blocks and wood.
 The window frames and door sorely need fresh paint, and shutters on the brick house, badly in need of repair, have certainly seen better days.
-But there is an unmistakable air of history about the old Stephen P. Grove farmhouse -- a distinct feeling that something important happened here nearly 154 years ago a mile west of the village of Sharpsburg, Md.
+But there is an unmistakable air of history about the old Stephen P. Grove farmhouse -- a distinct feeling that something important happened here a mile from Sharpsburg, Md.

 In early October 1862, the V Corps of the Union army -- part of George McClellan's "bodyguard," a perturbed President Lincoln supposedly called it -- camped in the rolling fields surrounding Grove's two-story house.
 On Oct.
 3, the president, who had hoped to prod 'Little Mac" into action after the Battle of Antietam, met with Michigan troops and posed in front of the house with McClellan and his generals for a now-iconic image taken by Alexander Gardner.